wlsf82/protractor-helper/README.md

         const fileInputField = element(by.css("input .file-input"));

-        protractorHelper.sendKeysForFileInputField(fileInputField, absolutePathOfFileToUpload, "fileInputField is not present", 3000);
+        protractorHelper.fillInputFieldWithFileWhenPresent(fileInputField, absolutePathOfFileToUpload, "fileInputField is not present", 3000);

         // ...
     });